lgommans/oskalisti/README.md

 - Throughout the year, your mom might mention that she'd like to visit a museum far away, or maybe your dad complains about the crappy hand mixer while baking
 - You add these things to their wishlists
-- When mom's birthday comes around, your dad and you can look at her list, striking off items you decided to give to avoid double gifting
+- When mom's birthday comes around, your dad and you can look at her list, striking off items when you decide to give them to avoid double gifting
 - She probably forgot that she ever mentioned this museum to you, so gifting her the day trip is a nice surprise!

+Items still left on the list afterwards can be considered when the next holiday or birthday comes around.
+Use it as a perpetual system :)

 ## Getting started